mindspore-ai/docs/tutorials/inference/source_en/serving.md

 ### Exporting Model

- > Before exporting the model, you need to configure MindSpore [base environment](https://www.mindspore.cn/install/en).
+ > Before exporting the model, you need to configure the MindSpore [base environment](https://www.mindspore.cn/install/en).

 Use [add_model.py](https://gitee.com/mindspore/mindspore/blob/master/serving/example/export_model/add_model.py) to build a network with only the Add operator and export the MindSpore inference deployment model.